rails/rails/guides/source/asset_pipeline.md

 config.assets.css_compressor = :yui
 ```

-The `config.assets.compress` must be set to `true` to enable CSS compression.

 ### JavaScript Compression

 Possible options for JavaScript compression are `:closure`, `:uglifier` and `:yui`.
 These require the use of the `closure-compiler`, `uglifier` or `yui-compressor` gems, respectively.